BLUCASS/Login_system/README.md

 # LOGIN SYSTEM

 ## DESCRIPTION:
 This is a simple login system written in Python, utilizing SQLAlchemy and SQLite.
-It enables users to register, search, read, update, delete, and change passwords.
+It enables users to register, sign in, search, read, update, delete, and change passwords.
 User details are stored in an SQLite database without the need to install a MySQL Server.
+The database keeps the password using sha256.

 ## REQUIREMENTS:
 - [Python3](https://docs.python.org/3/)